 The School provides students extra support in various subject areas.
-Support in Mathematics and English is available on a regular basis as well as tutorials in a number of areas of the curriculum at set times, or when a particular need arises.
-Teachers are specifically available to assist Year 12 students completing ATAR courses.
-View the Tutorial sessions currently on offer.
+Support in a number of areas of the curriculum are provided either on a regular basis or when a particular need arises.
+Please see below for the tutorial sessions available:

 The School employs registered psychologists who work as part of our pastoral care team to support the wellbeing of all students in our School.
 Our Psychologists adopt a strengths based approach to support students to meet their goals and to flourish in their lives.
 Students can consult our Psychology team concerning an issue they may be encountering or, more typically, to help improve their academic, social, sporting or career outcomes.
 All appointments are treated as confidential and are usually arranged during school hours.